 Associate the account with the

-validate_passwordcomponent is enabled, it will not permit creating an account without a password, even if the account is locked.
+validate_passwordcomponent is enabled, creating an account without a password is not permitted, even if the account is locked.
 See Section 6.3, “The Password Validation Component”.)

 Create the account with a password but do not tell anyone else the password.
 If you do not let anyone know the password for the account, clients cannot use it to connect directly to the MySQL server.